Faristol/firefox-accessibility-extension/README.md

-# Project Title

-Accessibility extension for firefox
+# Accessibility extension for firefox

 ## Description

 This extension acts as a multipurpose accessibility extension, these are the features it handles:

-*Changes the size and weight of the text
+* Changes the size and weight of the text
-*Add contrast
+* Add contrast
-*Invert colors
+* Invert colors
-*Changes the font (Arial, OpenDyslexic, Atkinson Hyperlegible) *Can reproduce the text of the page
+* Changes the font (Arial, OpenDyslexic, Atkinson Hyperlegible)
+* Can reproduce the text of the page
-*Incorpores a adblocker with a 96% of effectiveness
+* Incorpores a adblocker with a 96% of effectiveness

 ## Help